Rhod3/TWEB2017-DiscussionFrontend/README.md

 * `bower install`
 * `grunt dev`

 The website should now automatically open on your browser.
-Don't forget to click on the "Blog" on the navbar to access the microservice frontend example !
+Don't forget to click on "Blog" on the navbar to access the microservice frontend example !

 ## CORS Problem
-You might encounter some CORS problem while testing the app, as we couldn't make the server accept cross-origin request.
+You might encounter some CORS problem while testing the app, as we couldn't make the server allow cross-origin request.
 If so, make sure that line 27-31 in `app.config.js` are uncommented and install a [browser addon](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) that allow CORS.
 This should "solve" the problem, even though it's more an hack than really solving the problem.